google-deepmind/multi_object_datasets/README.md

 correspond to the sky, floor, and two halves of the wall respectively.
 The remaining masks correspond to the foreground objects.

-### CLEVR
+### CLEVR (with masks)

 We adapted the
 [open-source script](https://github.com/facebookresearch/clevr-dataset-gen)
-provided by Johnson et al. 2017 to produce ground-truth segmentation masks for all objects in the CLEVR scene.
+provided by Johnson et al. to produce ground-truth segmentation masks for CLEVR [4] scenes.
+These were generated afresh, so images in this dataset are not identical to those in the original CLEVR dataset.
 We ignore the original question-answering task.

 The images and masks in the dataset are of size 320x240.
 We also provide all ground-truth factors included in the original dataset (namely `x`, `y`, and `z`